Last updated: 12 November 2015

 Based on experience, most colocation providers add an extra 10% - 15% of negotiation margin in their initial proposal.

-You need to make sure that the provider has an uplink that is at least, connected to the internet exchange point, or IXP, also known as PPTMetro in Portuguese, in at least one of the major Brazilian national networks like GVT or Embratel.
+You need to make sure that the provider has an uplink that is at least, connected to the internet exchange point, or IXP, also known as PPTMetro in Portuguese, in at least one of the major Brazilian national networks like Embratel.

 Equinix operates the largest colocation infrastructure in Brazil, with 4 data centers located in the states of São Paulo and Rio de Janeiro, which have a total of 10 thousand square meters.
 Both facilities are completely interconnected.
 The São Paulo facilities are closely connected to the São Paulo IXP, the most important in the country.
 Equinix offer carrier-neutral colocation space allowing for connection with all the major Brazilian ISPs like GVT, Embratel, Algar, Vivo and Oi.
 Equinix expanded their operations in Latin America after the acquisition of the Brazilian company Alog.